 So I encourage you not only to think of a prototype as a test but also as an investment.
 The type of investment i’m talking about is the same type of investment that you do when you go to school.
 You’re paying some money and time to go experiment, learn, and gain experience in your life.
 The same goes for a prototype.
 You pay to spend some time and money to figure out whether or not it will pass muster as a product.
 The more you do, hopefully the better product you end up producing later down the road.
 (The same goes for life experiments and learning, the more you do, the better you get!)

-Prototyping can sometimes be an art more than a science, by the end of this article, you will have an idea on how to create a mechanically functional prototype from beginning to end.
-Along the way I will sprinkle tidbits of my story on how I prototyped a product called Cognos all the way to functional prototype.
+Prototyping can sometimes be an art more than a science, by the end of this article, you will have an idea on how to create a mechanically functional electronic prototype from beginning to end.
+Along the way I will sprinkle tidbits of my story on how I prototyped an electronic product called Cognos all the way to functional prototype.
 Let’s get started!

 Visualize the product